Antzee1/100-days-of-code/readme.md

 ⬆️ Order of entries: newest to oldest ⬆️
 <br/><br/>
+### Day 64 - Wednesday 14.03.2018 - Tango website + JavaScript functions
+Continued with my Argentine tango website, but since I wanted to learn something every day during the challenge, I also went back to revise JavaScript functions.
+To be honest, they still don't make much sense, so I'll be doing some deep diving on this.
+It's clear that one forgets very quickly what one hasn't used regularly, and probably even faster if one hasn't got a deep understanding of the topic in the first place.🧐
 ### Day 63 - Tuesday 13.03.2018 - Tango website work
-Took up the tango website again.
+Took up the Argentine again.
 As I've mentioned before: I also should do something that I learn from every day during the challenge, but today, I just repeated how to make tables in HTML (which is useful, of course).
 ### Day 62 - Monday 12.03.2018 - JavaScript practice
 Was away for the weekend.
 Travelled back today.
 Used my JavaScript practice sheet to practice writing JavaScript variables on the flight.
 ### Day 61 - Wednesday 07.03.2018 - DJ controller progress!